 Documented Kevin Borba, the rancher in Duquette’s videos and member of the Grass March, in trespass as he grazed livestock illegally on public land and called him a “trespass rancher” after he received an official citation from the government.

 Most recently WHE Intervened in two cases where those associated with this activity at Fish Creek are involved.
 First, the action brought against wild horses to remove and even destroy them by the Nevada Association of Counties (NACO) and the Farm Bureau that was defeated in federal court (county now on Appeal to the Ninth Circuit).
-Second, WHE and RTF Intervened in the case against Fish Creek, the court upheld the decision to release wild horses defeating the motion brought by the county and removing Borba from the docket (this suit is still active trying to force a removal at Fish Creek).
+Second, WHE Intervened in the case against Fish Creek, the court upheld the decision to release wild horses defeating the motion brought by the county and removing Borba from the docket (this suit is still active trying to force a removal at Fish Creek).

 WHE is also constantly “on the ground and in the trenches” documenting multiple areas of public land practices, wild horse and burro HMAs and issues involving horses going to slaughter.